Florida State Football Sod Cemetery: Origin and history

 The Florida State Sod Cemetery has its roots embedded in a 1962 match against the fifth-ranked Georgia Bulldogs at Sanford Stadium.
-In a simple but impactful gesture, Dean Coyle Moore, a sociology professor and a member of Florida State's athletic board, spurred a tradition that has encapsulated the university's journey in college football.
+Dean Coyle Moore, a sociology professor and a member of Florida State's athletic board, was the originator of the tradition.
 Moore, who helped field Florida State's first football team in 1947 with President Doak Campbell, was seen as a mentor to many of the players and would often give pep talks to the team.
 From 1905 until 1947, Florida State had been a women's college, and Moore wanted to instill a scrappy mentality in the program.

-Ahead of the matchup as the Seminoles completed their Thursday practice, Moore gave an encouraging speech, ending it with a charge: “win, and bring back some sod from between the hedges at Georgia.”
-On Saturday, October 20, 1962, five days into the Cuban Missile Crisis, the Seminoles beat the odds and emerged victorious with an 18–0 win.
+Ahead of the matchup as the Seminoles completed their Thursday practice, Moore gave a speech, ending it with: “win, and bring back some sod from between the hedges at Georgia.”
+On Saturday, October 20, 1962, the Seminoles beat the odds and emerged victorious with an 18–0 win.
 Team captains Gene McDowell and Red Dawson honored Moore's directive, bringing a piece of sod back to Tallahassee in a paper Coca-Cola cup.
 “We got a piece of sod and took it back to Tallahassee,” McDowell said.
 “Red had it in his pocket or something.”
 The sod was presented to Moore at the next football practice.

 The sod was kept on a mantle in Moore's home parlor until his wife, Mabee Boysworth Moore, told him to remove it.
 Moore and head coach Bill Peterson had the sod buried on the practice field as a symbol of victory.
-A monument was placed to commemorate the triumph, marking the genesis of the Sod Cemetery.
-It has since been the final resting place for pieces of turf from significant road wins and bowl games, each plot a testament to the Seminoles’ enduring spirit and tenacity.
-The cemetery holds the pieces of sod from games played at renowned stadiums like the Gator Bowl, Ohio Stadium, and Notre Dame Stadium.
+A monument was placed to commemorate the win, marking the beginning of the Sod Cemetery.
+It has since been the final resting place for pieces of turf from significant road wins and bowl games.
+The cemetery holds the pieces of sod from games played at stadiums like the Gator Bowl, Ohio Stadium, and Notre Dame Stadium.

 Bobby Bowden, who served as an assistant from 1963 and the head coach from 1976 to 2009, had an influential role in contributing to the legacy of the Sod Cemetery.
 Under his leadership, the Seminoles contributed many patches of sod to the cemetery.
-Bowden's tenure was punctuated with light-hearted anecdotes and candid expressions reflecting his embrace of the sod tradition.